Iptacopan

 What is iptacopan?

-Iptacopan is an oral capsule used to treat paroxysmal nocturnal hemoglobinuria (PNH) or to reduce proteinuria in primary immunoglobulin A nephropathy (IgAN) or complement 3 glomerulopathy (C3G).
-It is taken twice a day.
-The brand name is Fabhalta.
+Iptacopan is used to treat paroxysmal nocturnal hemoglobinuria (PNH), primary immunoglobulin A nephropathy (IgAN), or complement 3 glomerulopathy (C3G).
+It is an oral capsule taken twice a day.
+The brand name of iptacopan is Fabhalta.

-Iptacopan is a complement factor B inhibitor that works by blocking complement factor B, a protein important for red blood cell breakdown.
-It can prevent RBC destruction, anemia, and kidney damage.
+The mechanism of iptacopan involves blocking complement factor B, a protein important for red blood cell breakdown.
+It can prevent RBC destruction, anemia, and kidney damage in conditions such as PNH, IgAN, or C3G.
+Iptacopan belongs to the drug class called complement factor B inhibitors.

 Iptacopan first gained FDA approval on December 5, 2023, under the brand name Fabhalta.
 There is no generic.